Hearing aid: History of digital aids

-The third stage began in the early 1980s by a research group at Central Institute for the Deaf headed up by faculty members at Washington University in St. Louis MO.
+The third stage began in the early 1980s by a research group at Central Institute for the Deaf headed up by faculty members at Washington University in St. Louis.
 This group created the first fully digital wearable hearing aid.
 They first conceived a complete, comprehensive full digital hearing aid, then designed and fabricated, miniaturized full digital computer chips using custom digital signal processing chips with low power and very large scale integrated (VLSI) chip technology able to process both the audio signal in real time and the control signals, yet able to be powered by a battery and be fully wearable as a full digital wearable hearing aid able to be actually used by individuals with hearing loss in real-world environments.
 Engebretson, Morley and Popelka were the inventors of the first full digital hearing aid.
 Their work resulted in US Patent 4,548,082, "Hearing aids, signal supplying apparatus, systems for compensating hearing deficiencies, and methods" by A Maynard Engebretson, Robert E Morley Jr. and Gerald R Popelka, filed in 1984 and issued in 1985.
 This full digital wearable hearing aid also included many additional features now used in all contemporary full digital hearing aids including a bidirectional interface with an external computer, self-calibration, self-adjustment, wide bandwidth, digital programmability, a fitting algorithm based on audibility, internal storage of digital programs, and fully digital multichannel amplitude compression and output limiting.
 This group created several of these full digital hearing aids and used them for research on hearing impaired people as they wore them in the same manner as conventional hearing aids in real-world situations.
 In this first full DHA all stages of sound processing and control were carried out in binary form.
 The external sound was picked up by a microphone positioned in an ITE ear module to take advantage of the acoustic effects of the pinna, then converted into binary code, digitally processed and digitally controlled in real time, then converted back to an analog signal sent to two miniature loudspeakers positioned in the same ITE ear module.
 The ITE module also contained an inward facing microphone to measure the sound actually generated in the ear canal, a precursor to separate probe tube measures now routinely used for hearing aid fitting.
 The necessary electronic components, including batteries, to support this arrangement were situated in a BTE module that could be supplemented with a body worn module.
 These specialized hearing aid chips continued to become smaller, increase in computational ability and require even less power.
 Now, virtually all commercial hearing aids are fully digital and their digital signal processing capability has significantly increased.
 Very small and very low power specialized digital hearing aid chips are now used in all hearing aids manufactured worldwide.
 Many additional new features also have been added with various on-board advanced wireless technology.